SeunghwanByun/SLAM-RGBD/README.md

 # SLAM-RGBD

-This repository will include source code about drone with indoor SLAM algorithm using astra-depth-camera.
+This repository will include source code about indoor SLAM algorithm using astra-depth-camera.

 This code flow will be like under explanation.